ZeeSpire/zss-afk-site/_posts/2022-05-01-apogeum-winery.markdown

 ## The Restaurant

-The breakfast was buffet style with the observation that the sunny-side-up eggs and the scrambled eggs were prepared on the spot according to everyone's preferences.
+The breakfast was buffet style, but the sunny-side-up eggs and the scrambled eggs were prepared on the spot according to everyone's preferences.
 I like it when this happens because I prefer to eat a freshly fried egg.
-In addition, you had options such as cheese, dried salami, ham, tomatoes, cucumbers, bell peppers, boiled eggs, yogurt, cereals, coffee, milk, orange juice, grape juice.
+In addition, they have options such as cheese, dried salami, ham, tomatoes, cucumbers, bell peppers, boiled eggs, yogurt, cereals, coffee, milk, orange juice, grape juice.
 But also, options for sweet lovers: croissants and other types of sweetened pastries, jam, fruit.

 <div class="col-sm-12 text-center mb-3 mt-3">
     <a href="https://res.cloudinary.com/afkology/image/upload/v1651396158/0007-2022-apogeum/DSCF3138_fdfbi3.jpg" data-fslightbox="gallery">